Holiday Boundaries: Protecting Your Baby Without Spoiling the Fun

 Bestseller No. 2

-Please Do Not Touch or Kiss Baby Sign, Wooden Don’t Touch Baby Sign for Car Seat Baby Stroller Tag with Ribbon No Touching Baby Signage for Baby Newborn
+Please Do Not Touch or Kiss Baby Sign, Wooden Don’t Touch Baby Sign for Car Seat Stroller Tag No Touching Signage for Newborn (Flower)

-• Package Content: You will get 1 piece of please do not touch or kiss baby sign and 1 ribbon.
+• Package List: You will get 1 piece of please do not touch or kiss baby sign.
 They’re great items for babies.

 • Premium Material: This do not touch baby sign is made of wood, which is reliable, long-lasting, clearly carved, practical and not easy to break or fade.
 You can use it with confidence.

-• Product Size: Our please don’t touch baby sign is about 11cm/4.33 inch, and the size you the ribbon is about 30cm/11.81 inch.
+• Product Size: Our please don’t touch baby sign is about 13.5x13cm/5.31×5.12in.
+And our rope on the baby sign measures about 12.5cm/4.92in, the length is enough to meet your hanging needs.
 Please check these sizes carefully before buying.